-(1) Water-cycle innovation through river basin management - Further deployment of river basin management and improvements in its quality -
+(1) Water-cycle innovation through river basin management

-Comprehensive and integrated management of a river basin is considered to refer not to the management of the entire river basin by a single party but to coordinated activities by various actors, including administrators and other public agencies, experts, businesses, groups, and residents related to the river basin, to maintain or improve people's livelihoods and water volumes, water quality, and natural environment engaged with water in sound and good conditions, in forests, rivers, farmland, urban areas, lakes and marshes, coastal areas, and elsewhere.
-This is referred to herein as "river basin management."
-The scope of the river basin subject to river basin management is that described in Part 2: 1(1).
+Further deployment of river basin management and improvements in its quality -

+Comprehensive and integrated management of a river basin is considered to refer not to the management of the entire river basin by a single party but to coordinated activities by various actors, including administrators and other public agencies, experts, businesses, groups, and residents related to the river basin, to maintain or improve people's livelihoods and water volumes, water quality, and natural environment engaged with water in sound and good conditions, in forests, rivers, farmland, urban areas, lakes and marshes, coastal areas, groundwater basins, and elsewhere.
+The scope of the river basin subject to river basin management is that described in 1 (1) of Part 2.
+Given that groundwater constitutes part of the water cycle, it is essential to promote the "groundwater management" described in 1 of Part 1 in an integrated manner based on the recognition that groundwater management is included in river basin management.
 River basin management initiatives are expected to generate a wide range of results, including focusing a sense of solidarity in the river basin, efficient implementation of solutions to issues in the river basin, and stimulating the region through raising the river basin's brand power.

-To deploy high-quality river basin management initiatives nationwide, through means such as further formulation of river basin water cycle plans for river basins across Japan and enhancing their content, it is important that the actors in river basin management of local public agencies and other parties related to the river basin understand and share the goals, effects, issues, and other aspects of initiatives and fully ascertain the natural and social conditions of the river basin as a whole, to implement measures suited to related issues effectively and efficiently.
+To deploy high-quality river basin management initiatives nationwide, through means such as further formulation of river basin water cycle plans for river basins across Japan and enhancing their content, it is important that the actors in river basin management of local public agencies and other parties related to the river basin understand and share the goals, effects, issues, and other aspects of initiatives and fully ascertain the natural and social conditions of the river basin as a whole in order to implement measures suited to related issues effectively and efficiently.
+It must be remembered at this time that groundwater cannot be seen from the surface, which complicates efforts to get a full picture.